icefoxen/joxa/README.md

 So if the author has all the bootstrap-y state checked into the repo correctly, we shoooould be able to install Erlang/OTP 21 and get a working version of this, then maybe roll forward one version at a time.
 Looking at previous compilation breaks and their fixes may be enlightening as well?  ...ok not really.

+Renaming `rebar.config` to `rebar3.config` gets some different behavior out of rebar3, but not especially promising ones.
+It *appears* to build *something* but all the unit tests break.

 Original readme below: